Answers to Your Senior Living & Retirement Condominium Questions

-Below are some frequently asked questions regarding the structure of the condominium and fees associated with purchasing a condominium unit at Fox Hill.
+Below are some frequently asked questions regarding the structure of our independent living community and fees associated with purchasing a condominium unit at Fox Hill.
 The Public Offering Statement contains additional details regarding the Fox Hill project.
 We hope that you find this helpful, and our sales team is ready, willing and able to answer any questions you may have.

 What is the Fox Hill Residential Condominium Association?